YuxinWang2020/panel_data_models_with_fixed_effects/src/documentation/introduction.rst

 1. Data management
 2. Monte Carlo simulations and real data application
 3. Visualisation and results formatting
-4. Research paper and presentations
+4. Research paper and presentation

 The main part of this project is Monte Carlo simulations and real data estimation.
 See section :ref:`monte_carlo_simulations_and_real_data_application` for more detail.